loomio/loomio_help/content/user_manual/threads/navigating_threads/index.md

 ## Unread activity
 When you open a thread on Loomio you will first be taken to unread (or unseen) activity.
 When activity items are displayed on your screen, Loomio will take note that they have been read, _just like if you see the activity via an email._ Unread content is displayed with a yellow stripe on the left side and threads with unread content display bold within thread lists.

+## Finding the right thread

+If you're looking for a thread of the same kind, try clicking the [Category tag](../thread_admin/#category-tags) if there is one to the right of the title of the thread.

+Otherwise, you can always use the [search](../../users/navigation/#search).

+---

+**Not certain which thread to look in?** … [→ Navigating Loomio](../../users/navigation)